rclone/rclone/docs/content/box.md

 | \         | 0x5C  | ＼           |

 File names can also not end with the following characters.
-These only get replaced if they are last character in the name:
+These only get replaced if they are the last character in the name:

 | Character | Value | Replacement |
 | --------- |:-----:|:-----------:|